Data Structures - AVL Tree

 There are two kinds of Rotations:

 - Double Rotation

-All unbalanced AVL trees fall into one of these four cases that are:
+All unbalanced AVL trees fall into 1 of these 4 cases:

 - Left of Left